Dutch bank ING to pay off state aid early as lending picks up

 "This support from the Dutch state saw us through the crisis and helped us to emerge stronger from it," Hamer said.
 "We are grateful to the Dutch state and its citizens, but also to our customers who continued to stand by us."

-Shares in ING were up 1.2 percent at 4:00 a.m.
-ET, just outpacing an Amsterdam AEX index that rose 0.9 percent.
+Shares in ING were up 1.2 percent at 0900 GMT, just outpacing an Amsterdam AEX index that rose 0.9 percent.

 (Reporting by Thomas Escritt; Editing by Louise Heavens and John Stonestreet)